 Achieving dimensional accuracy with 3D prints can be a pain.
-Use these easy tips and tricks in order to gain a headstart on achieving the highest tolerances possible!
+Use these simple tips and tricks to achieve the best tolerances possible.

 Dimensional accuracy, as its name implies, is the accuracy of dimensions.
 In this article, we are going to specifically focus on the dimensional accuracy of 3D printed parts.
 How good is it?
 And how can you improve it?